 What to EatThe exact meal that your child selects is dependent on the type of event that they’re preparing for.
 But as you work to build habits around good sports nutrition for your child athlete, you’ll want to focus primarily on healthy carbohydrates, lean proteins and, in some cases, healthy fats.
 Healthy carbohydrates include fruits, vegetables, whole-grain cereals, whole-grain pasta and brown rice.
 Foods that provide lean protein include greek yogurt, chicken, turkey and egg whites.
 Foods to consider for healthy fats are avocados, nuts, trail mix and full eggs.
 I often hear parents say that they struggle to get their child to eat a good pre-workout morning meal.
 Some easy things your child can eat in the morning are a banana with peanut butter, a hard-boiled egg with wheat toast or a protein smoothie made with milk, greek yogurt, bananas and mixed berries.
 If you’re looking for more pre-workout meal ideas, there are a number of sports nutrition articles that provide good tips.
 Plus, here are a few ideas to help get you started:

-Broccoli, sweet potato and grilled chicken
+- Broccoli, sweet potato and grilled chicken

-Greek yogurt with fruit
+- Greek yogurt with fruit

-Whole-grain bread with lean meat and a side salad
+- Whole-grain bread with lean meat and a side salad

-Grilled chicken with brown rice and vegetables
+- Grilled chicken with brown rice and vegetables

 - An apple with peanut butter and raisins and a bowl of oatmeal